itisameerkhan/sap-mm/viva-rt2.md

 * MMAM → change material type
 * MM50 → extend material view

+### ⚡ MRP

+The MRP (Material Requirements Planning) View in the Material Master is crucial for planning and managing material procurement and production.
+It defines how a material is planned, procured, and replenished in SAP MM.
 ## ⭐ VENDOR MASTER

 The Vendor Master in SAP MM is a central repository of all vendor-related information required for procurement, invoice processing, and payment transactions.
 It contains key data that is used across various SAP modules such as Materials Management (MM), Financial Accounting (FI), and Sales & Distribution (SD).